THE SCIENCE

 The Muscles

 As you can see from the image below, everyone is born with six pack abs.
 Your mission, if you choose to accept it, is to find a way to uncover those abs.
 The six pack shaped muscle below is called the rectus abdominis.
-Once you burn off some of that belly fat covering your rectus abdominis, the six pack abs will start shining through.
+Once you burn off some of that belly fat, the six pack abs will start shining through.

 rectus abdominis at pfta schools